Koulibaly hails Napoli after 'important victory' over Genk | Goal.com

 "When on the field, we always give our best.
 This is an important victory," Koulibaly posted on Twitter.

 Sur le terrain, nous donnons toujours de notre mieux.
 Nous voulons tous le meilleur pour ce club.
-C'est une victoire importante qui nous aidera à reprendre confiance.— Koulibaly Kalidou (@kkoulibaly26) December 10, 2019
+C'est une victoire importante qui nous aidera à reprendre confiance.

 When on the field, we always give our best.
 This is an important victory.